Hartmut Mehdorn

 Hartmut Mehdorn (born 31 July 1942 in Warsaw) is a German manager and mechanical engineer.
-Until May 2009 he served as CEO of Deutsche Bahn AG, Germany's biggest railway company.
-He served as CEO of Germany's second largest airline Air Berlin until he stepped down in January 2013.
+Until May 2009 he was CEO of Deutsche Bahn, Germany's biggest railway company.
+He was CEO of Germany's second largest airline Air Berlin until he stepped down in January 2013.
 In March 2013 he assumed a CEO position at Flughafen Berlin Brandenburg GmbH (FBB), the owner and future operator of Berlin Brandenburg Airport, until March 2015.